-Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle Hotels Scotland and Best Castle Hotels Scottish Highlands
+Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle Hotels Scotland in 2020 and Best Castle Hotels Scottish Highlands in 2020

 Standing sturdy and tall near John O’Groats on the most northern part of the Scottish and British mainland, the 600 year old Ackergill Tower Hotel offers splendid isolation but with five star luxury, award winning levels of service, and a full 3,000 acres of private estate to be explored which includes miles and miles of stunning coastline.